Simply-Love/Simply-Love-SM5/README.md

 ![songsearch](https://i.imgur.com/bZ4R32V.png)

-If you don't have a keyboard you can just press enter to go back to the music wheel.
-In the future I will change this to just not show up if you don't have a keyboard, but I want this release to come out asap.
+If your setup doesn't have a keyboard you can disable it from appearing in the sort menu in the Operator Menu under "Theme Options".
+You can also refresh the music wheel/undo the song search by either closing the folder of the search or resetting your sorts in the sort menu.

 # ---------------- Other Changes ----------------